NCarson/makefile-for-js/README.md

 Timestamps of the build time are available so you write hrefs like /dist/vendor.js?123456.
 The next build will have a higher number.
 So you can guarantee you will get a fresh version loaded in your browser without having to load in other files.
-This can save a lot of time while devolping.
+This can save a lot of time while developing.

 Cdn Libs are available under `cdns` if you have filled in .cdn\_libs The format is:
 `library\_name dev\_href production\_href`
 or:
-`library\_name production\_href` if no devolpment
+`library\_name production\_href` if no development
 library is available.
 Example:
 ```